mysql-otp/mysql-otp-poolboy/README.md

 Pools can be added at run-time using `mysql_poolboy:add_pool/3`.

 Pools can also be created at start-up by defining configuration parameters for `mysql_poolboy`.
-The name of each configuration parameter is the pool name and the value is a pair on the form `{MySqlOptions, PoolOptions}`.
+The name of each configuration parameter is the pool name and the value is a pair on the form `{PoolOptions, MySqlOptions}`.

 Example: